webdesignsbytom/c_sharp_starter/WPFdotNet.md

 7. Create a `View` folder to container UI components - navbar, main
 8. Add a `User Control WPF` c# item to create a components
 9. The local name space in the new file XAML will be the link to call components and must be declaired in the main file
+10. To use a `Windows Form` component right click and go to properties => enable windows forms
+11. Creating new windows require you to link them to the main cs file from their View folder `using WPFTutorial.View;`
+12. To quickly create a style sheet for a component press F4 to open 'properties'.
+Select the component on screen => miscilaniouse => style => convert to new resource => global style.

 ## Buttons